-Upon receiving the planned gift, Yukon College will issue a donation receipt, which may result in significant tax savings for your estate in the year of death and possibly the following year as well.
+Upon receiving the planned gift, the Yukon College Foundation will issue a donation receipt, which may result in significant tax savings for your estate in the year of death and possibly the following year as well.

 Planned gifts can be made in the following ways:

 Bequests – A bequest – the most common type of future gift – is a commitment made through your will to be distributed from your estate upon your death.
 A bequest may be a specific sum of money, asset or piece of property, or a portion or percentage of your estate.
 Gifts can be given outright, or dependent on certain conditions.
 Sample language for including Yukon College is available for download (here).
 These are samples only, and we strongly encourage you to consult your own legal advisors to ensure the clauses are tailored to your needs.

 Insurance policy – New and existing life insurance policies can be gifted to Yukon College, reducing the taxes owed on your final return.
 By naming Yukon College as the owner and beneficiary in your lifetime, the annual premiums you pay are also tax deductible.

 RRSPs & RRIFs – You can donate unused portions of your RRSPs or RRIFs and receive a charitable donation receipt for the full amount of the RRSP or RRIF, offsetting taxes owed.

 Annuities – You can create a charitable gift annuity and you will receive guaranteed annuity payments throughout your lifetime.
 The portion of the gift not required for purchase of the annuity is retained by the College and gives you an immediate tax benefit.